JoshDSommer/nativescript-vue-typescript-seed/README.md

-# NativeScript + Vue + Typescript
+# NativeScript + Vue + TypeScript
 ## nativescript-vue-typescript-seed

-This project is so anyone can get started using NativeScript and Vue with Typscript.
+This project is so anyone can get started using NativeScript and Vue with TypeScript.
 It is created when using the nativescript-vue-template(`tns create my-app --template nativescript-vue-template`) and updated it to use typescript.
 To create typings for nativescript-vue, vue.js was added.

 ### Workflow: